JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q150679" title="Anthony Van Dyck">
 <param ve-entity eid="Q81506" title="Charles I of England">
 <param ve-entity eid="Q862550" title="language of flowers">
-By the early 1630s, when Anthony Van Dyck painted _Self-Portrait with Sunflower_, at right, there was a well-established iconography for representing the aesthetic qualities of sunflowers in Europe; a highwatermark being the engraving published in Bessler's _Hortus Eysettensis.
-Van Dyck, a Flemish artist working for Charles I of England, had numerous models from which to work such as illustrations in herbals and floreligia and emblems.[^ref14] The double-portrait, of painter and plant, manifests the artist's skill as a portraitist and boosted his celebrity.
+By the early 1630s, when Anthony Van Dyck painted _Self-Portrait with Sunflower_, at right, there was a well-established iconography for representing the aesthetic qualities of sunflowers in Europe; a stellar example being the engravings published in Bessler's _Hortus Eystettensis_.[^ref14] Van Dyck, a Flemish artist working for Charles I of England, had numerous models from which to work such as illustrations in herbals and floreligia and emblems.[^ref15] The double-portrait, of painter and plant, manifests the artist's skill as a portraitist and boosted his celebrity.
 By showing himself wearing a gold chain gifted from the king and standing opposite a blooming sunflower, Van Dyck also conveys his role as a member of the court who is loyal to his patron.
 Sunflowers, like other flora, became associated with a mythical lexicon, known as the language of flowers, that imbued specific plants with human sentiments.
 <param ve-image fit="contain" url="https://upload.wikimedia.org/wikipedia/commons/1/13/Anthonyvandyckselfportrait.jpeg" title="Anthony van Dyck, _Self-Portrait with a Sunflower_, after 1633">

 <param ve-entity eid="Q158082" title="heliotropum">